maayan-t8/markdown-site/public/raw/how-to-use-mcp-server.md

-# How to Use the MCP Server with MarkDown.fast
+# How to Use the MCP Server with MarkDown Sync

 > Guide to using the HTTP-based Model Context Protocol(MCP) server at www.markdown.fast/mcp with Cursor and other AI tools